 Non-standard pool of talent: housewives with a hole in profession.

-“Bar raisers”: The HR division has coordinated an elite group of 34 workers – who have blackball power in an enlistment choice, if a Bar member feels a potential enlist does not coordinate up to the organization’s guidelines.
+“Bar raisers”: The HR division has coordinated an elite group of 34 workers, who have blackball power in an enlistment choice, if a Bar member feels a potential enlist does not coordinate up to the organization’s guidelines.

 Short stories: The Company gathered 52 short stories, one for every week, the organization used to present new recruits.
 The stories talk about its set of experiences and advancement, innovation and individuals who had any kind of effect.